-David Hulse is the Ford Foundation’s representative in Indonesia since 2009 and for the two preceding years he served as representative for Vietnam and Thailand.
+David Hulse was the Ford Foundation’s representative in Indonesia between 2009-2017 and for the two preceding years he served as representative for Vietnam and Thailand.
 Earlier, David worked at the John D. and Catherine T. MacArthur Foundation, where he was responsible for conservation grant making in the Lower Mekong, Eastern Himalaya, and the South Pacific.
 In the 1990s, David served as the country representative for the World Wildlife Fund in Vietnam and the South Pacific.
 He also taught economics at the Shanghai University of Finance and Economics and worked in Thailand at the Population and Community Development Association.
 David has a master’s degree in public policy from the Kennedy School of Government at Harvard University and a bachelor’s degree in earth science and environmental studies from Iowa State University.

 Mingsarn Santikarn Kaosa-ard: